camillehe1992/amplify-vue-app/README.md

-# Host a Vue Application in AWS Amplify
+# Host a Vue Project in AWS Amplify using Terraform

 This template provides a Infrastructure as Code (IaC) solution for Vue3 based frontend application that hosted in AWS Amplify service.
 The solution has below features: